KalZheng/React-07ShoppingCart/README.md

-# This project will be use for practice of: Reducer for prop drilling,
+# This project will be use for practice of: Reducer for prop drilling, component composition